uhh-lt/chinese-whispers/README.md

 or if you need to reference the algorithm, use this paper: http://wortschatz.uni-leipzig.de/~cbiemann/pub/2006/BiemannTextGraph06.pdf

-It is specifically used for word sense induction (WSI).
+This project uses the CW algorithm specifically for Word Sense Induction (WSI).

 You can compile the code using Maven, and run the WSI algorithm from the command line.